iklam/iklam.github.io/_posts/2017-12-19-lambda-notes-002-method-handle.markdown

 So you can see that, with inlining by the JIT compiler, `MethodHandle` is more than 10x faster than reflection, and can almost match the speed of a "real" method invocation (1073 ms vs 746 ms).

+# Summary

+Now you know how a MethodHandle is invoked.
+In the next blog entry, we'll see how MethodHandles are by the `invokedynamic` bytecode.